 Prevention: Can shingles be prevented?

 Vaccination can protect against the outbreak of shingles with its unpleasant accompanying symptoms.
 The so-called subunit vaccine is a dead vaccine.
 This means: it contains killed components of the viruses.
 They cannot multiply, but cause the immune system to produce defense cells.
 Thus, in an emergency, the body is better prepared against an attack of the varicella-zoster viruses and can fight them more easily.
+Vaccination against herpes zoster is particularly recommended for people with an increased risk (age, previous illnesses, previous herpes zoster, etc.).
 For details on the herpes zoster vaccine, ask your doctor.